kuzn137/Disaster-Response-Pipeline/README.md

 ## Project Outline

-Disaster Response Pipeline Project
-Author: Inga Kuznetsova
-Project Outline
 In this project I have built up a Web application which takes input messages and direct to a particular organization that can give help.
-The application utilizes a ML model to classify any new messages, and the code trains model.
+The application utilizes a ML model to classify any new messages, and the code trains model.Â

-Files Description
+*** Files Description

 Data .csv files, .db file and model .pkl files are excluded because of large size.

 Data: process_data.py: This code takes as its input csv files containing message data and message categories (labels), and creates SQLite database containing a merged and cleaned version of this data

 Models: This folder contains the ML pipeline (the pickle object was excluded because of size), train_classifier.py: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the training process.

 App: This folder contains run.py and templates which are used to run the main web application.

-Also 2 notebooks: ‘ETL Pipeline Preparation.ipynb’, which clean and prepare data and ‘ML Pipeline Preparation.ipynb’ which train and use models are included.
+Also 2 notebooks: â€˜ETL Pipeline Preparation.ipynbâ€™, which clean and prepare data and â€˜ML Pipeline Preparation.ipynbâ€™ which train and use models are included.

 ### Instructions: